TOEFL 2026 Writing

 Skipping the proofread

 The last minute is worth as much as the first.
 Basic grammar errors (verb tense mistakes, missing articles, subject-verb agreement) stand out in a 110-word response.
-One minute of proofreading can move a response from band 3 to band 4 or higher.
+One minute of proofreading can move a response from band 3 to band 4.

 When self-study is not enough